chaucerbao/riotjs-project-template/README.md

 # RiotJS Project Template
-A project template for building a web application with [RiotJS].
+A project template for building a single page web application with [RiotJS].

 **Features**
 * Small footprint.
-RiotJS is the only required dependency.
-* Low overhead.
-"Framework" is simple to understand.
+* "Framework" is organized and easy to extend.
+* Pages are sent when accessed rather than bundled together.
+* Code quality ensured with tests and code-formatting tools.

 ## Getting Started
 Install the dependencies.